Sutton Stracke

-Sutton Stracke (née Brown; born September 20, 1971) is an American socialite, businesswoman and television personality.
+Sutton Thurman Stracke (née Brown; born September 20, 1971) is an American socialite, businesswoman and television personality.
 She is known for appearing on The Real Housewives of Beverly Hills.

 Early life

-Sutton Stracke (nee Brown) was born in Columbia, South Carolina and raised in Augusta, Georgia, where her father was an architect in private practice and her mother was a social worker for the Veterans Administration.
+Sutton Thurman Brown was born in Columbia, South Carolina and raised in Augusta, Georgia, where her father was an architect in private practice and her mother was a social worker for the Veterans Administration.
 After graduating from Converse University, a former women's college in Spartanburg, South Carolina in 1993, she moved to New York City to study dance in her early 20s.
 She served as associate director of development in charge of fundraising for the Cunningham Dance Foundation in New York, and was the executive director of the Augusta Ballet.

 Career

 Stracke first joined the cast of The Real Housewives of Beverly Hills in season 10 in a recurring capacity, but was later upgraded to a full-time cast member from the eleventh season onwards.
 She was once ranked as one of the top party hosts in America, as part of The Salonniere 100 list.
 She owns a fashion boutique in West Hollywood, which is named The Sutton Concept.
 In June 2022, it was announced that Stracke would be making an appearance in the second season of the Syfy/USA show Chucky as herself.
 She made her first acting debut on episode 4 titled "Death on Denial", which aired on October 26, 2022.
 In July 2024, Stracke made a cameo appearance on an episode of the reality TV series, The Real Housewives of Orange County.